Rethinking the Trust Region in LLM Reinforcement Learning: Analysis on Training Stability

 \subsection{The Pitfalls of Truncated Importance Sampling}

-Our empirical results also reveal a surprising finding regarding Truncated Importance Sampling (TIS), a technique widely adopted to control the variance of policy gradient estimates \citep{yao2025offpolicy, chen2025minimax}.
-Contrary to its intended purpose, TIS consistently degrades training stability in our experiments.
-As illustrated in \Cref{fig:sanity_test}, the TIS-enabled variants (PG-TIS and MiniRL-TIS) suffer from premature collapse and significantly underperform their untruncated counterparts.
+Our results also reveal an unexpected drawback of Truncated Importance Sampling (TIS), a common technique for reducing policy-gradient variance \citep{yao2025offpolicy, chen2025minimax}.
+In our experiments, TIS worsens training stability: as shown in \Cref{fig:sanity_test}, PG-TIS and MiniRL-TIS collapse prematurely and substantially underperform their untruncated counterparts.

 We hypothesize that this detrimental effect stems from the same issue as PPO's ratio clipping: low-probability tokens, which naturally produce high-variance ratios, are the most likely to be truncated by TIS.
 While this does reduce variance, it systematically down-weights the gradient signal from these tokens, introducing a significant and harmful bias into the policy update.
-This suggests that naive truncation can be just as damaging as naive clipping.
+This suggests that naive truncation can be as damaging as naive clipping.